 BREEAM is a building level certification scheme and as such, there are no “BREEAM certified” products.
-BREEAM recognizes processes that evaluate/test the environmental performance or responsible sourcing of specific products.
+BREEAM recognises processes that evaluate/test the environmental performance or responsible sourcing of specific products.
 BREEAM provides credits where the process, and in some cases the performance, meet a specific standard.
-It does not recognize specific products as “BREEAM compliant”.
+It does not recognise specific products as “BREEAM compliant”.

 Manufacturers and product specifiers are encouraged to review the Materials and Health and Well-being categories in the BREEAM standards to understand the requirements and work with a BREEAM Professional to better understand how their product supports clients pursuing BREEAM certification.